 The terrestrial wetlands are also used as a source of water for agriculture purposes.
-As illustrated in the picture above, local inhabitants have developed gardens where they grow various crops for consumption and income.
-It is evident from this observation that terrestrial wetlands are more than just stagnant water bodies; they also play a significant role in hunger and poverty alleviation.
+As illustrated in the picture, local inhabitants have developed gardens where they grow various crops for consumption and income.
+It is evident from this observation that terrestrial wetlands are more than stagnant water bodies but provide a significant role in hunger and poverty alleviation.